muguira-james/muguira-james.github.io/source/_posts/2021-09-20-Docker-with-racket.md

 ```

 That Dockerfile will create the container, update ubuntu to it's latest  configuration, install Racket into the container, expose the port and run racket with the mentioned script.
+Notice, that I had to do something with the time zone.
+Ubuntu does not include time zone utilities and tools in the latest docker image.

 Let's see this in action.
 The following first builds the container.
 The second line runs the comtainer: